 Besides Philip’s intended use of his model as a ‘waterbomb’, it occurred to me that there was another way to play with it that might keep us out of trouble with other people!

-If we place the model on the tip of a skewer and blow on it, as my little friend Haley shows in the photo above, it becomes a delightful inflatable origami windmill!
+If we place the model on the tip of a skewer and blow on it, as my little friend Haley shows in the photo above, it becomes a delightful origami windmill.
+We just need to blow on it and make it spin!

-- To make a circle from a square piece of paper, fold a preliminary base (fig.1).
+- To make a circle from a square piece of paper, fold a preliminary base (fig.1 below).

 - Align a folded edge with the diagonal line (fig.2), but do not crease.